maxray/cb500/src/posts/cb500-engine-prep.md

 ### Feeler guage and a need for shims

-I finally plucked up the courage to open the rocker cover, thankfully the bolts all loosened ok and after borrowing some feeler guages it became apparant that I will need to re shim the valves.
+I finally plucked up the courage to open the rocker cover, thankfully the bolts all loosened ok and after borrowing some feeler guages it looks like I will need to re shim the valves.
 This is ok though - it is what I wanted to learn/bought the bike for in the first place!

 ![Feeler guages anda well thumbed manual  ](/images/feeler-guages-and-manual.JPG "Feeler guages anda well thumbed manual ")

-Measuriung the valve clearances involved rotating the engin to align certain marks (a T on the inpection hole and an IN and EX on the cam cogs) before measurung the gaps between the valves and the cams. on a CB500 it should be between 0.15 and 0.17mm for the inlet and 0.25 and 0.27mm on the exit.
+Measuriung the valve clearances involved rotating the engine to align certain marks (a T on the inpection hole and an IN and EX on the cam cogs) before measurung the gaps between the valves and the cams.
+On a CB500 it should be between 0.15 and 0.17mm for the inlet and 0.25 and 0.27mm on the exit.

 ![Scary times, the engine is open..
 DON'T drop anything in!](/images/engine-open.JPG "Scary times, the engine is open..
 DON'T drop anything in!")